Specialised courts - Germany

 Decisions at the highest instance are taken by the Federal Labour Court (Bundesarbeitsgericht) and its tribunals are composed of one presiding judge, two additional professional judges and two lay judges (one from the employee's area and the other from the employer’s area).

 Three different branches of the court system are responsible for examining administrative decisions: the general administrative courts, the social courts and the financial courts.
 An important characteristic of the general administrative courts and the social and financial courts is that they apply the principle that it is the court's duty to satisfy itself of the facts (Amtsermittlung).
 This means that the courts must investigate the facts of the case on their own initiative (i.e. not only at the request of one of the parties, and without being bound by the evidence presented).
 This is because the material correctness of the decision of the case affects the public interest.

 General administrative courts have three levels of jurisdiction (instances).

-In the first instance, the administrative courts are, in principle, competent.
+The regional administrative courts are usually courts of first instance.
 The higher administrative courts are primarily appeal tribunals, which examine the decisions of courts of first instance from a legal and factual point of view.
 With very few exceptions, the Federal Administrative Court is an appeal court that examines points of law only (‘Revision’).

-In the financial jurisdiction, there is the financial courts of first instance and the Federal Finance Court, which acts as an appeal court.
+The financial courts consist of financial courts of first instance and the Federal Finance Court (Bundesfinanzhof), which acts as the supreme court of appeal on points of law (‘Revision’).
 The jurisdiction of the financial courts mainly covers disputes on public levies, taxes and customs.
-The panels of the Fiscal Court shall consist of three professional judges and two honorary judges.
-The senate of the Federal Finance Court is composed, in principle, of five professional judges.
-In financial courts of first instance cases can also be referred to an individual judge.
+The financial courts of first instance are composed of three professional judges and two lay judges; the Federal Finance Court comprises five professional judges.
+In financial courts of first instance, cases can also be referred to an individual judge.